larromba/Data-Privacy/README.md

 In order to keep your cryptocurrency [private](https://markshirecrypto.com/crypto-security/how-to-protect-your-cryptocurrency-privacy/#Your-Information-Leaks):
 * Use a privacy focussed wallet, like the [Wassabi Wallet](https://www.wasabiwallet.io/).
 * Only make transactions over the Tor Browser.
-* Never buy them from an exchange with KYC.
+* Never buy cryptocurrency from an exchange with KYC.
 A list of exchanges without KYC can be found [here](https://tradingbrowser.com/crypto-exchange-without-kyc/).

 Once you’ve bought some cryptocurrency, you can follow [this tutorial](https://www.vpnmentor.com/blog/pay-anonymously-ins-outs-anonymous-payment-methods/) to pay anonymously.
 If you need a mixing service, there’s a list [here](https://bestbitcoinmixers.com/), however the Wassabi Wallet handles it using [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin).

 # Closing Notes
 The NSA revelations suggest it’s probably safer to be over-cautious, rather than too relaxed, as ignorance is easy to exploit.
-However there’s always a tradeoff to be made between paranoia and practicality, as there’s no perfect solution.
+However there’s must be a tradeoff between paranoia and practicality, as there’s no perfect solution.

-If you have the technical expertise, hosting everything on your own server with open-source software would be the most secure way of operating in every case.
+If you have the technical expertise, hosting solutions on your own server would be the most secure way of operating in every case.

-If you choose third party solutions, follow them on Twitter, and check their blogs often.
+If you choose third-party solutions, follow them on Twitter, and check their blogs often.
 Companies (especially smaller ones) often get acquired by larger companies.
-If the acquisitions seem suspicious, the new parent company’s history is troubling, or the company’s jurisdiction changes, it’s worth finding another provider.
+If the acquisitions seem suspicious, the parent company’s history seems troubling, or the company’s jurisdiction changes, it’s worth finding another provider.

 # Appendix